-- I. Tumor mutational burden (TMB) testing (81479) is considered medically necessary when: - A. The member/enrollee has a diagnosis of: - 1.
+- I. Tumor mutational burden (TMB) testing (81479) is considered medically necessary when: - A. The member/enrollee has a diagnosis of any of the following: - 1.
 Recurrent or metastatic breast cancer, OR - 2.
-Unresectable or metastatic gallbladder cancer, OR - 3.
-Unresectable or metastatic extrahepatic or intrahepatic cholangiocarcinoma, OR - 4.
-Suspected metastatic malignant occult primary tumor, OR
+Recurrent, progressive or metastatic cervical cancer, OR - 3.
+Unresectable or metastatic gallbladder cancer, OR - 4.
+Unresectable or metastatic extrahepatic or intrahepatic cholangiocarcinoma, OR - 5.
+Suspected metastatic malignant occult primary tumor, OR - 6.
+Recurrent ovarian/fallopian tube/primary peritoneal cancer, OR - 7.
+Metastatic or advanced pancreatic adenocarcinoma, OR - 8.
+Metastatic castration-resistant prostate cancer, OR - 9.
+Progression of testicular cancer (nonseminoma) after high dose chemotherapy or third line therapy, OR - 10.
+Endometrial carcinoma or uterine sarcoma.